-- He-Man and the Masters of the Universe
+- He-Man and the Masters of the Universe:

-- In the one episode of the animated TV series The Mask, the villains take several people at the mall hostage, including Stanley.
+- In one episode of the animated TV series The Mask, the villains take several people at the mall hostage, including Stanley.
 Stanley is forced to read out the threat on TV.
 He overemphasizes the fact that they need the help of the Mask, to give his dog the hint that it needs to bring him the mask.

 - Iron Man: Armored Adventures, episode "Secrets and Lies": Maggia enforcers Killer Shrike and Unicorn kidnap Tony Stark, Pepper Potts, and Gene Khan in an attempt to ransom Gene's father The Mandarin.
 What they don't realize is Gene is actually the current Mandarin they're trying to blackmail and they obviously get no response when trying to contact him.